AlexMilligan/MIS-3371/index.md

 [JavaScript things worth learning!](learn-js/)

 [Essential knowledge this class](/404.html) _(coming soon!)_
-In the meantime, just look at everything html/css/js related on the syllabus
+In the meantime, just look at everything html/css/js related on the syllabus.
-And don't forget to do the practice exams
+Don't forget to do the practice exams!

 ---